bebc/node-feature-discovery/docs/get-started/introduction.md

 This software enables node feature discovery for Kubernetes.
-It detects hardware features available on each node in a Kubernetes cluster, and advertises those features using node labels and optionally node taints.
+It detects hardware features available on each node in a Kubernetes cluster, and advertises those features using node labels, annotations and optionally node taints.

 NFD consists of four software components: